Firesphere/silverstripe-solr-search/docs/16-Known-issues.md

 Where `8.3.1` should reflect your current Solr version.
 Or, if you've allowed Solr to create symlinks, the path could be `/opt/solr`.

+## Facets do not show anymore since the latest version

+Yep, the `XML` switch to non-deprecated options, which causes facets and filters to not work properly anymore.
+Please re-index your Solr Core `vendor/bin/sake dev/tasks/SolrConfigureTask flush=all` followed
+by `vendor/bin/sake dev/tasks/SolrIndexTask` from terminal is the most efficient way.

+This is caused by a deprecated change in the Integer field on Solr level and can not be fixed in any other way.

+## Localhost?

+Yes, for now, the config requires the host's name to be `localhost`.
+This is not exactly by choice, but due to how Solarium works.
+Stay tuned for updates.

 ## My config is written to the wrong folder (`.solr`)